business-applications/sample-websocket-terminal/README.md

 Depending on the system you are running on you can start entering commands into the Terminal and results will be dynamically posted.
-For example if running on Unix based systems some someple commands could be
+For example if running on Unix based systems some sample commands could be

 ```
 ls -ltr